caroldutra/movieNotesApi/README.md

 ## &#128195; Description
 Node.js application where the user registers a movie, fills in some information (title, description, rating) and creates tags related to it.
+The user is able to search the notes appliyng filters: tags, title and rating.

 ## 🛠 Techs, Frameworks, Database & Platforms